 Both of these buildings are architecturally important examples of 17th century Venetian architecture.
 Cà Zenobio has some great works of art by important artists of the period – while Cà Rezzonico houses a delightful Venice museum on 17th century Venetian life – you can read a little more about Cà Rezzonico under our Dorsoduro section.

-also a place where prices are still fairly reasonable, at least compared
+Prices too are fairly reasonable, at least compared

-to St Marks that is, and it does have some interesting sights of its
+to St Marks, and it does have some interesting sights of its

 own.
 Read more about Cannaregio here.